Inedo/inedo-docs/Content/proget/sca/policies.md

 ![](/resources/docs/proget-exception-name-wildcard.png){height="" width=""}

-An example for a temporary exemption is a deprecated third-party package.
+An example of a temporary exemption is a deprecated third-party package.
 If the author deprecates a package that you have no intention of upgrading for at least a year, an expiring exemption would allow you to effectively "ignore" those compliance warnings.

 ![](/resources/docs/proget-exception-version-range.png){height="" width=""}